BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Baja California, and why?
+When is the absolute best time to visit Baja California, and what should I expect weather-wise?

-Beyond the popular spots like Cabo and La Paz, what are some 'hidden gem' towns or experiences you'd recommend?
+Beyond the popular spots like Cabo and La Paz, are there any lesser-known gems I should check out?

-What's the deal with safety in Baja?
-Should I be concerned?
+What's the deal with water safety and swimming in Baja?
+Are all beaches swimmable?

 How many days do you need in Baja California, Mexico?